Marketplace Facilitators and Marketplace Sellers Frequently Asked Questions

 It depends.

 For sales made through a marketplace facilitator engaged in business in North Carolina, the marketplace seller is not required to collect and remit the tax.
-In this scenario, the Marketplace Facilitator is responsible for collecting and remitting the sales tax.
+In this scenario, the marketplace facilitator is responsible for collecting and remitting the sales tax.

 For sales not made through a marketplace facilitator engaged in business in North Carolina, the marketplace seller is required to collect and remit tax on all taxable sales sourced to North Carolina.